Are The Chicago Blackhawks Turning The Corner?

 “People can say what they want.
 We have a lot of experience in here.
 We know what we’re capable of, but we also know how hard we have to work to stay on top, to remain one of the best teams.”

-Just over one-third into the NHL season the Chicago Blackhawks are a bad stretch from being on the outside looking in of the postseason.
+Just over one-third into the NHL season, the Chicago Blackhawks are a bad stretch from being on the outside looking in of the postseason.
 It will take leadership from their veteran core consisting of Jonathan Toews, Patrick Kane, and Duncan Keith, among others.

-They Chicago Blackhawks will also need some of their young players to step up if they want to continue their hot streak.
+The Chicago Blackhawks will also need some of their young players to step up if they want to continue their hot streak.

 Winger Alex DeBrincat has fit in well with his experienced Blackhawks’ teammates.
 The rookie and former 2016 second round pick has given the Chicago Blackhawks the energy when the team has gone without.